Esri/pushlet/client/README.md

 ### Getting an "ok" response but not receiving a push

 The APNS protocol does not actually acknowledge successful push notifications, it only reports when an error has occurred.
-To compensate for this, dozer has a timeout mechanism where it will wait for an error for a certain number of milliseconds before assuming it was successful and returning the "ok" response to the client.
+To compensate for this, Pushlet has a timeout mechanism where it will wait for an error for a certain number of milliseconds before assuming it was successful and returning the "ok" response to the client.

-If you are getting the `{"response": "ok"}` response but not receiving a push notification, try increasing the timeout to give dozer longer to catch an error returned from Apple.
+If you are getting the `{"response": "ok"}` response but not receiving a push notification, try increasing the timeout to give Pushlet longer to catch an error returned from Apple.